BirdCatcherGamesOrg/fountain-vn-sdk-parser/README.md

 I walk through the hallway to Quinn's apartment.
 But like, dramatically.

 I fling the door.
-Quinn is beaming at Luca, talking about something beam-worthy.
+Quinn beams at Luca, talking about something beam-worthy.

 CUE: ENTER QUINN, HAPPY; LUCA